trafflab/trafflab/src/pages/en/blog/vpn-or-proxy-which-is-better.md

 ---
 In the world of traffic arbitration, it is important to ensure not only security, but also the efficiency of interaction with various resources.
 Two tools often used by arbitrageurs are VPNs and proxy servers.
 Why do many people prefer to use them simultaneously?

+By the way, if you are looking for a really high-quality VPN, then [here we have collected the top services for you](https://trafflab.io/ru/blog/top-vpn-dlya-arbitraga-trafika-v-2024/)\
+And if you need a Proxy, [you will find it here](https://trafflab.io/ru/blog/arbitrag-trafika-chto-takoe-proxy/)

 ## Differences between VPN and Proxy

 Before we dive into the combination of both technologies, let's understand their differences.